qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/pro.md

 ## What are the advanced components?

-Currently, QFluentWidgets Pro includes the following components, and more components being added in the future:
+Currently, QFluentWidgets Pro includes the following components, and more components being added in the future.

+Check out this [▶ example video](https://youtu.be/4Udpxu5D9MQ?si=Lod-vCqL1dhmaztQ) that shows off what Pro are capable of.

 ### Basic Inputs

 | Component Name                | Description                                    |